ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Status 303 - Registration is running

-In cases where the registration request is accepted but the Transparency Service is not able to mint Receipts in a reasonable time, it returns a locator for the registration operation, as in this non-normative example:
+In cases where the registration request is accepted but the Transparency Service is not able to produce a Receipt in a reasonable time, it MAY return a locator for the registration operation, as in this non-normative example:

 ~~~ http
 HTTP/1.1 303 See Other